How to Define Post-MBA Career Goals in Your MBA Application?

 Begin by looking at the big picture.
 Where do you see yourself 10–15 years after your MBA?
 Perhaps you want to become a C-suite executive in a global FMCG firm, launch a clean energy startup, or lead digital transformation in healthcare in developing countries.

-The most compelling long-term goals are the ones that are connected personally to your story as they show the adcoms that you are not are driven by prestige or money, but something deeper and genuine.
+The most compelling long-term goals are the ones that are connected personally to your story as they show the adcoms that you are not driven by prestige or money, but something deeper and genuine.

 3. Connect Short-Term Goals to Your Long-Term Vision

-Short-term goals are generally the roles you plan to pursue immediately after your MBA, typically within 3–5 years.
+Short-term goals are the roles you plan to pursue immediately after your MBA, typically within 3–5 years.

 The short-term goal should be:

-- Specific (e.g., “Product Manager at a tech company like Google or Amazon”)
+- Specific (e.g., ‘Product Manager at a tech company like Google or Amazon’)

-- Realistic given your background and the MBA program’s strengths
+- Realistic, given your background and the MBA program’s strengths

 - Strategically aligned with your long-term aspirations

-Another important aspect of the short-term goals is your preferred post-MBA work location.
+Your short-term goals should act as stepping stones to your long-term vision.
+Align your goals with the region where the school has strong recruitment ties and alumni presence.
 This is essential to demonstrate your forethought and fit with the program.
-Align your goals with the region where the school has strong recruitment ties and alumni presence.
 This geographic alignment strengthens your case, makes your goals more credible, and signals to the adcoms that you have chosen their school after thorough research.

 4. Identify Gaps that an MBA will Help You Fill